snakewizardd/dda_scaffold/docs/simulations/index.md

-# The Complete Simulation Suite: A Proof of Cognitive Life
+# The Complete Simulation Suite: Implementation Verification

 > **"We do not simulate behavior.
 We simulate the physics that gives rise to behavior."**